 Following a failed attempt on the children’s lives, the count loses his custody rights.
 But no matter.
 In true Lon Chaney fashion (see The Phantom of the Opera, The Unholy Three, etc.), Count Olaf comes up with a couple of disguises that, he hopes, will help him to get rid of his financial obstacles once and for all.

-Jim Carrey mugfest
+The Jim Carrey Show

-Perhaps when you are making a film with a nine-figure budget, the focus is on big box office names, visual grandeur, and state-of-the-art special effects.
+When you are making a film with a nine-figure budget, the focus is on big box office names, visual grandeur, and state-of-the-art special effects.
 Little else matters.

 Thus, the beautifully packaged but brainless, soulless A Series of Unfortunate Events plods along for nearly two hours, as each unfortunate – and interminable – event is followed by another.